 Fort White's natural features include hardwood forests along the Santa Fe River and expansive longleaf pine sandhills habitat.

 The site is the original location of Fort White, a military outpost operated during Florida's territorial period.

-Fort White WEA comprises more than 1600 acres and is located about 4 miles west of the town of Fort White.
+Fort White WEA comprises 1610 acres and is located about four miles west of the town of Fort White.